Money Management FAQ

 If you do not pay your student loans, you will go into default status.

 - What should I do if I have defaulted on a student loan?

 If you already are in default, find out what your options are.

 - What if I am having trouble paying back my student loan?

-- If you think you will not be able to make a payment, contact your loan provider to see what your options are.
-Learn more about default from the Direct Loan Servicing Center.
+If you think you will not be able to make a payment, contact your loan provider to see what your options are.
+Learn more about default from the Federal Student Aid Website.

 - What is Default?

 Failure to repay a loan according to the terms agreed to when you signed your promissory note.
 Default occurs when you become 270 days delinquent in making a payment on your loan(s).
 When a direct loan becomes 360 days delinquent, the loan is prepared for transfer to the department’s default resolution group.
 The consequences of default can be severe.